learnk8s/learnk8s.io/src/yaml-validation/content.md

 Validation failed
 ```

-As you can imagine, you can write more sophisticated checks such as validating domain names for Ingress resources or reject any Pod that runs as privileged.
+As you can imagine, you can write more sophisticated checks such as validating domain names for Ingress manifests or reject any Pod that runs as privileged.

 Copper has a few built-in helpers: